NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 Airplane

+**Naming Rule**
+Naming Series: Name should be of the form: `IndiGo-013`, `AirAsia-006` etc. where the first part is the name of the airline

 **Fields**

-0. Name (Naming Series) (Name should be of the form: `IndiGo-013`, `AirAsia-006` etc. where the first part is the name of the airline)
 1. Model (Data, Mandatory)
 2. Airline (**link** to Airline DocType, Mandatory)
 3. Capacity (Int, Non-negative, Mandatory)